PSMS Medan: Super League era (2008–2009)

 Because the Football Association of Indonesia wanted to introduce the professionalism of Indonesian football competition by making Indonesia Super League as the highest competition, PSMS had to relocate to Gelora Bung Karno Stadium as their home since Teladan Stadium did not fulfill the criteria of professionalism which were created by the League Board of Indonesia.
 By the start of the 2008–09 season, PSMS were still haunted by internal polemics between the management team with the manager who raised the PSMS resignation news of Indonesian Super League 2008–09.
 Finally on 10 July 2008, the League Board of Indonesia decided to continue to include PSMS Medan to Indonesia Super League.

 Entering the first season of the Indonesia Super League, PSMS were hit a lot of problems.
 Starting from the massive exodus of star players who came out because of unresolved salary issues, then Teladan Stadium did not pass the stratification of Indonesia Super League which makes PSMS must move their home base, until the problem of disunity in the body of the club.
 PSMS started the league very badly.
 Under the coaching of Iwan Setiawan, PSMS were struggling in the relegation zone along the half of the first round.
 Looking at these achievements, Iwan Setiawan eventually sacked and replaced by New Zealander coach Eric Williams.
 Conditions were never changed.
 Eric Williams could not lift PSMS into a better position, so that he also sacked at the end of the first round and was replaced by Brazilian coach Luciano Leandro.
 He was only able to be in PSMS for less than three months before he was sacked on 5 February 2009 following the poor results of the last two games.

 Entering the second round of the league, major improvements were done.
 Among these are made the assistant coach Liestiadi as head coach in place of Luciano Leandro, and to move their home base from Siliwangi Stadium to Gelora Sriwijaya Stadium.
 PSMS gradually climbed out of the relegation zone.
 Even in the AFC Cup 2009, PSMS made a record as the first Indonesian football club who reached the last 16 after being the runner-up of Group F under South China, although they were later defeated by Chonburi FC 4–0 in the last 16.
 But unfortunately at the end of the league, PSMS were in 15th position which forced PSMS to play the promotion/relegation play-off against the fourth place of 2008–09 Liga Indonesia Premier Division, Persebaya Surabaya.

 PSMS were eventually relegated for the second time after 5–4 defeat in a penalty shootout (a.e.t.
 1–1) at Siliwangi Stadium.
 For the second time, PSMS had to accept the reality of relegation after finishing the previous season as a runner-up of league.

 Dualism Era (2009–2015)

-In 2011, PSMS are divided into two teams, one team led by Idris SE plays in the Indonesia Super League and the other team led by Freddy Hutabarat plays in the Indonesian Premier League.
+In 2011, PSMS was divided into two teams, one team led by Idris SE played in the Indonesia Super League and the other led by Freddy Hutabarat in the Indonesian Premier League.